-How frequently you should install new air filters can depend on the following:
+How often you have to replace the air filters can be on the following:

 - Air filter model

-- Complete indoor air quality
+- Total indoor air quality

 - Number of pets

 - Air pollution levels and construction near the residence

 For basic 1"–3" air filters, brands normally ask you to exchange them every 30–90 days.
 If you suffer from mild to moderate allergies, you can put in a better air filter or change them even more often.